-Deep sea and Short Sea shipping Spain has 22 major ports, which are included or adjacent to any of the corridors that will be interconnected trought the European transport networks.
-The total network traffic of these ports exceeded 375 million tons in 2010.
-75% of these goods, more than 283 million tons, were shipped to ports located in the Mediterranean and South Atlantic, while the remaining 25%, about 94 million tons, were registered at ports in the front of Biscay and North Atlantic.
+Deep sea and Short Sea shipping

+Spain has 22 major ports, which are included or adjacent to any of the corridors that will be interconnected trought the European transport networks.
+The total network traffic of these ports exceeded 375 m tonnes in 2010.
+75% of these goods, more than 283 m tonnes, were shipped to ports located in the Mediterranean and South Atlantic, while the remaining 25%, about 94 m tonnes, were registered at ports in the front of Biscay and North Atlantic.